anugrahmasih261/anugrahmasih261/README.md

 Hello World! 👋

 I am a Python Developer/Django/React enthusiast with a passion for creating innovative solutions.
 Graduate of Harvard CS50.
-Currently working as a Full Stack Developer at [Tech I.S India Private Limited](https://techis.io).
+Currently working as a Python Full Stack Developer and as junior Data 📊  Scientist 👨‍🔬  at [Tech I.S India Private Limited](https://techis.io).
 Excited about collaborating on projects and always eager to learn and work across technologies and domains.

 🌱 Skills: Python, Django, React, JavaScript, HTML, CSS, Git, GitHub
 👨‍💻Design: AdobeXD, Figma.